tikv/rfcs/text/2019-11-12-read-with-index.md

 ## Summary

-This RFC proposes a improvement about getting snapshot on followers, which is if the read request carries an applied index, the peer can get snapshot locally wihtout any commucation with its leader, if only it has applied to the given index.
-It's useful to reduce latency if the cluster is deployed in multi datacenters.
+This RFC proposes an enhancement of getting snapshots on followers.
+The idea is if the read request carries an applied index, the peer can get snapshot locally wihtout any communication with its leader as long as only only it has applied to the given index.
+It's useful to reduce latency if the cluster is deployed across multiple data centers.

 ## Motivation

-For clusters deployed in multi datacenters, the system latency could mainly depend on the network RTT between datacenters.
-For example, suppose PDs are deployed in Beijing, and TiKVs are deployed in Beijing and Xian (for high availability).
-If a client which is near to Xian wants to read a region, it needs to get a transaction timestamp from PDs (in Beijing), and then sends requests to TiKVs in Beijing or Xian.
-For the latter case, TiKVs in Xian will send read index requests to their leaders (in Beijing) internally, which still involves a RTT crossing datacenters.
+For clusters deployed across multiple data centers, the system latency mainly depends on the network round-trip time (RTT) between data centers.
+For example, suppose PDs are deployed in Beijing, and TiKVs are deployed in Beijing and Xi'an (for high availability).
+If a client which is near to Xian wants to read a Region, it needs to get a transaction timestamp from PDs (in Beijing), and then sends requests to TiKVs in Beijing or Xian.
+For the latter case, TiKVs in Xian will send read index requests to their leaders (in Beijing) internally, which still involves a RTT across data centers.

-So, If we can add some proxies in the major datacenter, and let it help TiDBs in Xian to get transaction timestamp and applied indices of all target regions, the read latency between multi datacenter will be reduced from 2 RTT to 1 RTT.
+Therefore, if we can add some proxies in the major data center, and let it help TiDBs in Xi'an to get the transaction timestamp and the applied indices of all target Regions, the read latency between data centers will be reduced from 2 RTT to 1 RTT.

 ## Detailed design

 ### Proxy

-As above described, we need to add a proxy service in the major datacenter.
+As described above, we need to add a proxy service in the major datacenter.
-Considering the proxy service is better to be high available, we can put it into TiKV instances.
+Considering that the proxy service is better to be highly available, we can put it in TiKV instances.
 It's easy to register a new gRPC service in TiKV server.
-After that, we get a high available proxy service!
+After that, we get a highly available proxy service!
 The proxy has only one
 method:

 ```protobuf